What is 4.35252 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 435252 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 435252 are: 1 2 3 4 6 12 19 23 38 46 57 69 76 83 92 114 138 166 228 249 276 332 437 498 874 996 1311 1577 1748 1909 2622 3154 3818 4731 5244 5727 6308 7636 9462 11454 18924 22908 36271 72542 108813 145084 217626 435252